NVIDIA-RTX/NVIGI-Core/docs/Development.md

 │       └── nvigi.model.config.json
 ```

-Each model must provide `nvigi.model.config.json` file containing model's name, vram consumption and other model specific information.
+Each model must provide an `nvigi.model.config.json` file containing the model's name, vram consumption and other model specific information.
 Here is an example from `nvigi.plugin.a2f.trt`:

 ```json
 {